Interview Outfit? Hint: Don’t Remix the Suit & Tie

 General Clothing Tips

-No matter what you wear, practice answering questions in your interview outfit.
 Do the sleeves fall funny when you shake someone’s hand?
 Does the dress shirt fall awkwardly?
-How does the dress fit when you’re sitting down?
-Does this tie really go with that shirt?
+How does the dress look when you’re sitting down?

 Don’t break in new shoes that day.
 You may have to walk a lot or walk up a flight of uneven stairs.
 You don’t want to navigate any of this in shoes you’ve never worn before.
 Your shoes can be new, but break them in before the interview.